-To achieve a uniform grading policy, Elm Middle School uses the following numerical scale:
+To indicate scholastic progress, Elm Middle School uses the following numerical scale:

 |SE||Showing Effort (Working Toward Standards)|